 I asked myself—What toys capture their interest for more than a few minutes?
 What toys are dragged around the house and discarded, and which ones do they actually play with?

-Then one night while they slept, I hid any toys that didn’t meet my new criteria.
 They woke up to an apartment containing a third of their toys and a mom biting her nails, wondering how soon they’d notice what was missing and how many tantrums she’d have to weather that day.

 How It Turned Out